With proper upkeep and weather conditions, your standard rubber commercial roof will last 40 to 50 years.

 Lastly, prepare and install the rubber layer.
 Again, it is key that the rubber membrane bonds with the roof because this is how it seals and becomes seamless.

-Apply the rubber to the roof evenly, and make sure to unfold the rubber after you have finished applying the adhesive.
-This ensures that it won’t dry out without attaching to the membrane itself.
+This ensures it won’t dry out without attaching to the membrane.
 When you are done applying, cut away the excess rubber to complete the fit.

 Final Thoughts on How Long Rubber Roofs Last